CNX-GIREVE/GIREVE_Tech_OCPI_V2.1.1/cpo_sessions.md

 ### Store and forward – PUT Sessions

-A Store and Forward mechanism must be implemented to ensure that no session may be lost, in case of a connection loss.
-Any PUT session that didn’t get a correct response from the GIREVE platform IOP (timeout, http code 500) must be stored on CPO side and a retry process must be active.
+**<ins>A Store and Forward mechanism must be implemented</ins>** to ensure that no session may be lost, in case of a connection loss.
+Any PUT session that didn’t get a correct response from the Gireve platform IOP (timeout, http code 500) must be stored on CPO side and a retry process must be active.
 After the connection recovery, the session messages must be resent in a FIFO manner.

-## Examples
+## `Examples`

 ### ToIOP_PUT_emsp_sessions_2.1.1, FromIOP_PUT_emsp_sessions_2.1.1